 The most common use of the trill is as a greeting.
 Cats learn this usage when their mothers trill to them as kittens, and it carries over into their adult lives.
 Because of this strong association with their loving, caring mothers, cats use the trill as their friendliest greeting.

 There are many ways that cats greet others, from hissing and yowling at unwelcome guests to demanding meows when you get home past feeding time.
 A trill, however, is a noise of positivity and happiness, one of the warmest welcomes a cat can provide.
-The recipient of a trill, whether human, cat or other animal, should consider the cat a friend, because that’s how the cat sees them.
+The recipient of a trill, whether a human, cat or another animal, should consider the cat a friend because that’s how the cat sees them.

 Follow the Leader